I made roughly around that many mistakes when I was just starting out this whole “fitness” thing.

-I’m gonna let you in on a little secret: You don’t always have to finish whatever food is in front of you.
+I’m also gonna let you in on a little secret: You don’t always have to finish whatever food is in front of you.

 The problem is that as a society, we’ve become emotional eaters.
 We’ve turned to food as a form of entertainment.

 Don’t get me wrong.
 I love food just as much as the next guy.
-It’s our relationship with food that we’ve developed overtime that’s become our one of our biggest downfalls.
+It’s our relationship with food that we’ve developed overtime that’s become one of our biggest downfalls.

 Every meal doesn’t always have to be a pleasurable 5-star dining experience.
 We shouldn’t always eat like it’s our last meal on the planet.

 Know the difference between what you want now (insert your personal caloric Kryptonite here), and what you want the most (seeing your abs for the first time).

 I also believe in the 80/20 rule – The majority of the results in any situation are determined by a small number of causes.

 How does that apply to nutrition?
 I believe that 80% of your results will come from 20% of the small good decisions you consciously make throughout the day.